 - The plan's priority of walkability and the desire to add 5,000 residents to Downtown.
-He feels the current restrictions on building height may create a challenge of obtaining the goal of increasing housing units and the new view protections will only make that even more challenging.
-The increase in units as well as walkability can only be supported by increasing density. - When considering affordable housing incentives he feels an actual affordable housing dollar amount needs to be established in order to determine if a developer can meet this goal of supplying affordable units.
-May need to consider development incentives to meet affordability goals.
+He feels the current restrictions on building height may create a challenge of obtaining the goal of increasing housing units.
+OMB does not want to eliminate views, but housing goals as well as walkability can only be supported by increasing density. - When considering affordable housing incentives an actual affordable housing dollar amount needs to be established in order to determine if a developer can meet this goal of supplying affordable units.

-Bob Jacobs referenced written testimony from the FOW organization.
+Bob Jacobs, a long time Olympia resident, referenced written testimony from the FOW organization.
 Two themes he sees are holistic and long-term.
 Different interests have to be balanced in order to have a healthy community, and we need to prepare for growth, for example by setting aside park land and putting view protections in place.
 He reiterated the following concerns of FOW:

 - The Shoreline Master Program minimum 30-foot setback is insufficient for a pathway and the setback distance should be increased.
 Only 20 feet of that is flat land.
-Fifty-five feet would be better for trail users and private businesses (e.g. for outdoor seating). - Appreciate the recommendations to get people to the waterfront but need to think about the experience people have when they get there.
+Fifty-five feet would be better for trail users and private businesses (e.g. for outdoor seating). - Appreciate the recommendations to get people to the waterfront but need to think about the experience people have when they get there. - View protection the draft recommends the Capitol Dome view be defined as only the Capitol Dome, not including the Drum.
+FOW thinks both the Dome and the Drum are important to the view.
+(The draft also includes a typo that states the recommended view is the Capitol "Drum" - intended to be Capitol "Dome")